Occupational Therapy

 3. Use a Mini Trampoline

-Indoor trampolines are a sensory seeker’s best friend.
-Just a few minutes of jumping can help “reset” their system.
+Indoor trampolines (with safety handles for younger kids) are a sensory seeker's best friend.
+Just a few minutes of jumping can help "reset" their system—think of it as a reboot for their nervous system.

 4. Offer Chewable Jewelry or Crunchy Snacks